connelhooley/TestHelpers/README.md

     }
 }
 ```

+Calling it `UpperCaseString.TestHelperSupport` ensures that the test helper classes load in the assembly even if no other code references it.

 The test helper support package only needs to reference the `ConnelHooley.TestHelpers.Abstractions` package.
 Then when anyone includes a `UpperCaseString` in their project, they only need to install the support package and the test helper classes will pick up the configurator and successfully create `UpperCaseString` types.